saltvedt/champgraph/README.md

 champgraph
 ==========

-Creates graphs of picks and bans in the game LoL based on data from Leaguepedia
+Creates graphs of picks and bans from tournaments in the game League of Legends based on data from Leaguepedia.